jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 ## Transform.py
 [Link to view the transform.py program](transform.py)

-- The text data of the 50 posts for each user is combined and converted into a sparse term_frequency(tf) matrix of word/term frequencies with column names representing the entire set of words/terms found in at least one users posts.
+- The text data of the 50 posts for each user is combined and converted into a sparse term_frequency(tf) matrix of word/term frequencies with column names for the entire set of words/terms found in at least one users posts.

 - The python program (transform.py) transforms the raw data from mbti_1.csv into this tf matrix.